sepal/MusicBox/README.md

 >
 > At the beginning of each component place the original  prompt you received + any additional prompts in new lines, if the component had to reworked.

 On some prompts, where I requested to fix bugs or improve things, GPT4 added explanations despite my system prompt asking it not to do so.
+I added those to the source files as comments as well and prefixed them with "GPT4:".
-You can also see the whole conversation in the file prompts.md.
+You can also see the whole conversation in the file [prompts.md](prompts.md).

 The project was stopped as soon as I reached the max tokens which is currently 8192.
 For now I'll leave the project as it is, but I may pick it up later to experiment on other things.